Living the Nomad Life on Koh Chang

 Also check out the Koh Chang Talk Facebook group.
 This is a good place to ask for practical advice from expats.
 You’ll also find resort and business owners here so it’s useful for finding deals on accommodation, scooter hire etc

-Nomadist’s Koh Chang page: Overall the site is a good resource but it falls down where there isn’t a lot of data to be analysed.
-This shows on the Koh Chang page.
+Nomadist’s Koh Chang page: Overall the site is a good resource but the usefulness falls dramatically where there isn’t a lot of data to be analysed.
+This is evident on the Koh Chang page.